 Below are instructions for developing a new project proposal.
 In addition there is a sample project.
 We ask that clients write the project proposal themselves in order to ensure that the project reflects the client’s preferences rather than our interpretations of them.
 As HNMCP evaluates each application based on specific criteria, we encourage potential clients to work with us in brainstorming project ideas and iterate multiple drafts of a proposal before the deadline.

-The deadline to submit proposals for the Fall 2017 semester is July 14, 2017.
-The deadline to submit proposals Spring 2018 projects are due November 17, 2017.
-HNMCP will select projects most in line with our pedagogical mission and our capacities as a clinic, and work with those clients to finalize project descriptions before the semester begins.
+Deadlines for fall and spring semesters can be found on our homepage in the “Becoming a Client” section.
+We will select projects most in line with our pedagogical mission and our capacities as a clinic, and work with those clients to finalize project descriptions before the semester begins.

 For more information on HNMCP, please feel free to contact us at the contact information in the footer of this website.
 We very much look forward to working with you!